 As a safeguard against rupture or explosion due to heat, this pump is equipped with a pressure relief valve which will open if vapor pressure within the pump casing reaches a critical point.
-If overheatingdoes occur, stop the pump immediately and allowit to cool before servicing it.
+If overheating does occur, stop the pump immediately and allowit to cool before servicing it.
 Approach any overheated pump cautiously.
-It is recommended that the pressure relief valve assembly be replaced at each overhaul, or any time the pump casing over heats and activates the valve.
-Never replace this valve with a substitute which has not been specified or provided by TORO.
+It is recommended thatthe pressure relief valve assembly be replaced at each overhaul, or any time the pump casing overheats and activates the valve.
+Never replace this valve with a substitute which has not been specified or provided by the TORO Company.